 Removing the time-consuming back and forth that comes with emailing and interview scheduling can save you several hours throughout the week, and provide a great candidate experience, reducing candidate churn.

-Promote Company Culture
+Every New Recruiting Strategy Should Promote Company Culture

 Employer brand and inclusiveness have become big focuses in recent years.
 Now, more than ever, promoting a company’s culture prominently has turned into one of the most effective strategies in recruitment.
 How important is company culture?
 Millennials are even willing to sacrifice up to $7,600 in salary for a better culture.
 1. This is why promoting workplace flexibility, perks, environment, office locations, etc has become increasingly more important as a part of your recruitment strategy.